| Is 10% of the population really gay?

 The 10% figure began as a misinterpretation of studies done in the 1940s by Alfred Kinsey and his associates.
 Kinsey reported that 37% of males in his studies admitted to experiencing at least one homosexual encounter to the point of orgasm.
-And he suggested that these figures were underestimates – that the real percentage was even higher.
+Kinsey suggested that these figures were underestimates - that the real percentage was even higher.
+The 10% figure was widely circulated by Harry Hay, the father of the homosexual "civil rights" movement, urging that homosexuality be seen no longer as an act of sodomy but as a 10% minority class.

 - A survey of 135,000 Canadians found that 1.0% of the respondents identified themselves as homosexual and 0.7% identified themselves as bisexual.
 About 1.3% of men in the study considered themselves homosexual, and 0.7% of the women in the study considered themselves lesbians.
 Study by Statistics Canada, Canadian Community Health Survey (2003).